Types of noise meter used in a noise assessment

 The wearable noise meters were just wrong.

 A good noise assessment will use the most appropriate noise meters for the job, but that is not automatically wearable noise meters and they have to be used, and viewed, with caution.
+Dosimeters are not automatically the best way to get the correct results.

-Also, although the limits are phrased as eight hour averages, that doesn’t mean you have to measure for eight hours and always measure with wearable meters.
+Although the limits are phrased as eight hour averages, that doesn’t mean you have to measure for eight hours and always measure with wearable meters.

 Wearable dosimeters do have a use, but only where the work justifies it.